alovladi007/O.R.I.O.N-LLM-Research-Platform/BACKEND_QUICKSTART.md

 python -m uvicorn app:app --reload --port 8000
 ```

-**Note:** This will show connection errors for PostgreSQL, Redis, etc., but the API will still start and accept requests.
-The frontend can connect and test the UI.
+**Note:** This will show connection errors for PostgreSQL, Redis, etc., and may fail to start due to missing dependencies.

 ### Option 2: Full Stack with Docker (Production-like)